opennetworkinglab/aether-docs/onramp/blueprints.rst

-By standardizing the process for adding new blueprints to OnRamp, the goal is to encourage the community to contribute (and maintain) new Aether configurations and deployment scenarios.
-The rest of this section documents community-contributed blueprints to-date.
+By standardizing the process for adding new blueprints to OnRamp, the goal is to encourage the community to contribute (and maintain) new Aether configurations and deployment scenarios.\ [#]_ The rest of this section documents community-contributed blueprints to-date.

+.. [#] Not all possible configurations of Aether require a
+       blueprint.
+There are other ways to add variability, for example, by documenting simple ways to modify an existing blueprint.
+Disabling ``core.standalone`` and selecting an
+       alternative ``core.values_file`` are two common examples.

 Multiple UPFs
 ~~~~~~~~~~~~~~~~~~~~~~